Quick Answer

 Every enterprise GIS team faces the same question: where do we start with automation?
 The choices are overwhelming - Python libraries, FME workflows, cloud platforms, vendor solutions - and the wrong choice burns budget while the right workflows remain manual.

 This isn't a technical tutorial.
 For that, see our guides on migrating from ArcPy to GeoPandas or cloud-native geospatial formats.
-This is the strategic layer - the decisions you need to make before writing a single line of code.
-If you want to see how AI agents handle the building layer automatically, see how Axis Agents works.
+This is the strategic layer: the decisions to make before writing code.
+Current applied work is described on the Work page; Migration Engine is in development.

 What is geospatial workflow automation?

-Geospatial workflow automation replaces manual, repetitive GIS operations - data ingestion, spatial joins, map production, report generation - with scripted or AI-driven pipelines that run on a schedule or trigger.
-Automation spans a spectrum from simple cron scripts to intelligent, self-monitoring systems.
-The correct level depends on workflow frequency, data volume, and team capability, not vendor ambition.
+Geospatial workflow automation can replace repeated GIS operations - data ingestion, spatial joins, map production, or report generation - with scripted or assisted pipelines that run on a schedule or trigger.
+The correct level depends on workflow frequency, data volume, checks, permissions, and team capability.

 Geospatial workflow automation means replacing manual, repetitive GIS tasks with automated pipelines.
 But "automation" covers a spectrum from simple scheduled scripts to sophisticated machine learning pipelines.
 Understanding where your workflows fit on this spectrum determines your technology choices.